 Zinc has a number of benefits for athletes and bodybuilders, including an accelerated post-workout recovery, because zinc is urgently needed for the repair of exercise-induced microtraumata in your muscle tissue.
-Zinc can also help to build muscle because it's not only needed for optimal levels of anabolic hormones such as growth hormone and testosterone, but has also been shown to increase testosterone levels by up to 30%, while preventing decreasing levels of the anabolic hormone IGF- 1.
+Zinc can also help to build muscle because it's not only needed for optimal levels of anabolic hormones , but has also been shown to increase levels of muscle building hormones by up to 30%, while preventing decreasing levels of the anabolic hormone IGF- 1.
 As zinc will improve the elasticity of your skin, it can reduce or completely prevent the development of stretch marks that can result from a too rapid muscle growth and are irreversible.

-Zinc in a dosage range from 75 to 150 mg is very popular in strength athletes that use anabolic steroids because it can inhibit the conversion of testosterone and other anabolic steroids into oestrogen.
+Zinc in a dosage range from 75 to 150 mg is very popular in strength athletes that use anabolic steroids because it can inhibit the conversion of anabolic hormones into oestrogen.
 When only moderate amounts of steroids are uses, zinc is often all these athletes need to prevent oestrogen-related side effects such as water retention and the development of a gynecomastia.

-For steroid-free athletes, it may be of interest that a reduced conversion of testosterone into oestrogen will results in higher levels of free, active testosterone.
+For steroid-free athletes, it may be of interest that a reduced conversion of muscle building hormones into oestrogen will results in higher levels of free, active muscle building hormones.
 It should be noted, however, that zinc used in these high amounts will inhibit the uptake of the important trace element copper and may result in unwanted side effects in the long run.

 Athletes often have a significantly increased demand for zinc due to the heavy physical stress they are exposed to and the increased loss of minerals and trace elements through perspiration.
 Vegetarians and vegans also often suffer from a zinc deficiency because they do not consume animal sources of zinc, and eat a diet rich in phytates that will inhibit the absorption of zinc in their digestive tract.
 With increasing age, the need for zinc increases and the human body requires larger amounts of zinc during pregnancy.
 Certain diseases can also lead to increased zinc requirements.
 And last but not least, consuming alcohol and taking certain medications can inhibit zinc absorption and thereby increase your need for zinc.